5CYTH3/5CYTH3/README.md

 # 🎐 Hello guys, I'm @5CYTH3
-🔬 During quarantine, i learned new technologies and i'm currently learning Svelte.js :)
+🔬 I love learning new technologies.
+I'm actually improving my flutter and Svelte.js experience.
 ⌨️ You can contact me by Instagram or Discord !
 📡 Scythe#0356 // @scythe_crea